-Nesting plans, also know as "bird nest parenting for divorce" are a type of co-parenting arrangement whereby both parents keep the marital family home and the children reside there 100% of the time.
+A nesting plan, also known as "bird nest parenting for divorce" are a type of co-parenting custody arrangement whereby divorced or separated parents keep the marital family home and the kids reside there 100% of the time.

-The parents then rent a one-bedroom apartment or other additional space for the two of them to share after they're divorced and it's not their parenting time.
+The divorcing couple then rents a one-bedroom apartment or other additional space for the two of them to share after they're divorced and it's not their parenting time.

 How Does a Bird Nest Parenting Plan Work?